 |Elements are in the ||Elements are in the |

 |Minimalistic, provides a few basic elements (like ||Provides many elements (like |

-Currently, those two are nearly always used together, but that's not a requirement.
+Currently, built-in support and the kotlinx.coroutines library are nearly always used together, but that's not a requirement.
 Many computer science papers1 show the universality of the suspension concept.
 It was also shown by the team working on the Kotlin Coroutines library.
-When looking for the best concurrency style, they used built-in Kotlin support to reproduce the concurrency styles from many other languages (like Go with its Goroutines).
+When looking for the best concurrency style, they used built-in Kotlin support to reproduce the concurrency styles from many other languages (like Go’s Goroutines).
 The current concurrency style offered by kotlinx.coroutines is elegant, convenient, and aligned with other patterns in the programming ecosystem.
-Although patterns and programming styles change over time.
-Maybe one day, our society will come up with a better concurrency style.
+However, patterns and programming styles change over time.
+Maybe one day our community will come up with a better concurrency style.
 If so, someone will most likely be able to implement it by using built-in Kotlin support and ship it as a separate library.
-This new promising library might even replace the Kotlin Coroutines library.
-Who knows what the future will bring us.
+This promising new library might even replace the kotlinx.coroutines library.
+Who knows what the future will bring?